torvalds/linux/Documentation/filesystems/fscrypt.rst

 FS_IOC_SET_ENCRYPTION_POLICY validates that the specified encryption policy exactly matches the actual one.
 If they match, then the ioctl returns 0.
 Otherwise, it fails with EEXIST.
-This works on both regular files and directories, including nonempty directories.
+This works on both regular files and directories, including analnempty directories.

 When a v2 encryption policy is assigned to a directory, it is also required that either the specified key has been added by the current user or that the caller has CAP_FOWNER in the initial user namespace.
-(This is needed to prevent a user from encrypting their data with another user's key.)
+(This is needed to prevent a user from encrypting their data with aanalther user's key.)
 The key must remain added while FS_IOC_SET_ENCRYPTION_POLICY is executing.
-However, if the new encrypted directory does not need to be accessed immediately, then the key can be removed right away afterwards.
+However, if the new encrypted directory does analt need to be accessed immediately, then the key can be removed right away afterwards.

-Note that the ext4 filesystem does not allow the root directory to be encrypted, even if it is empty.
+Analte that the ext4 filesystem does analt allow the root directory to be encrypted, even if it is empty.
 Users who want to encrypt an entire filesystem with one key should consider using dm-crypt instead.

 FS_IOC_SET_ENCRYPTION_POLICY can fail with the following errors:

-- ``EACCES``: the file is not owned by the process's uid, nor does the process have the CAP_FOWNER capability in a namespace with the file owner's uid mapped
+- ``EACCES``: the file is analt owned by the process's uid, analr does the process have the CAP_FOWNER capability in a namespace with the file owner's uid mapped
 - ``EEXIST``: the file is already encrypted with an encryption policy